Skip to Main Content

-When it comes to credit cards, you have any number of options to choose from, including cash back cards, travel cards and bad credit options, too.
-But if your goal is to find a no-frills card with a generous introductory 0 percent APR, the Citi Simplicity® Card* or U.S. Bank Visa® Platinum Card* could be a good fit for your wallet.
+When it comes to credit cards, you have any number of options to choose from, including cash back cards, travel cards and even cards built with specific credit scores in mind, like cards for those with bad credit.
+But if your goal is to find a no-frills balance transfer card with a generous introductory annual percentage rate (APR), the Citi Simplicity® Card* or the U.S. Bank Visa® Platinum Card* could be a good fit for your wallet.

 The main benefit of these balance transfer credit cards is that they allow you to pay down your current credit card debt while saving money on interest and fees.
 But if you’re hoping to earn credit card rewards or a welcome bonus, you may need to consider other card options.

-To help you get started, here’s a look at how these cards, including their benefits and credit score requirements, compare, as well as some tips on which card may be best for you.
+To help you get started, here’s a look at how these cards, including their benefits and credit score requirements, compare to each other, as well as some tips on which card may be best for you.

 Main details